NatashaTroth/Bachelor-Thesis-2/Experiment/Readme.md

  - [main.py](./main.py): start programme, control what data goes in, what data is printed, which functions (e.g. dimensionality reduction, clustering) are used, how many dimensions, how many columns (time lengths)
  - [dataFile.py](./dataFile.py): object that manages the data sets (read and concatenate .csv files, clean data, apply dimensionality reductions and clusterings)
  - [dimensionalityReduction.py](./dimensionalityReduction.py): apply and plot t-SNE and PCA
- - [clustering.py](./clustering.py): apply and plot DBSCAN, OPTICS, Spectral Clustering, and Agglomerative Clustering.
+ - [clustering.py](./clustering.py): apply and plot DBSCAN and OPTICS.
 Also predict DBSCAN Eps parameter (plot k-dist graphs).
  - [clusterEvaluation.py](./clusterEvaluation.py): Calculate Silhouette Score, Davies Bouldin Score, and Caliński Harabasz Score
  - [plot.py](./plot.py): Create 2d and 3d plots (Matplotlib)
  - [testing.py](./testing.py): Unit tests (the numbers in the test *.csv files were created using a random number generator (see randomNrs.js) - not from real test subjects)